tldr-pages/tldr/pages/common/tldr.md

 # tldr

-> Displays simple help pages for command-line tools, from the tldr-pages project.
+> Displays simple help pages for command line tools, from the tldr-pages project.
 > More information: <https://tldr.sh>.

 - Show the tldr page for a command (hint: this is how you got here!):